• Skip to main content

 Like most major cities around the world, there are plenty of Santiago accommodation options.
 Despite the vast number of choices, we think we found the best choice on our second visit to the city.

 We slept in luxurious beds and woke to a delicious breakfast at the NH Collections Santiago Plaza.
-If that wasn’t enough, we had a high floor room with fabulous views of the city, and the hotel is across the street from Costanera Center.
+If that wasn’t enough, we had a high-floor room with fabulous views of the city, and the hotel is across the street from Costanera Center.

 We were close to great restaurants and a metro station.
 Of course, everything was immaculate, we had all the amenities we could want, and they could arrange for anything we needed.
-Check price and reserve your stay here
+Reserve your stay at NH Collections Santiago Plaza here

-If you’re not a fan of five-star luxury, or just prefer to spend a little less on accommodations, these are the recommendations from a Santiago based friend.
+If you’re not a fan of five-star luxury or just prefer to spend a little less on accommodations, these are the recommendations from a Santiago-based friend.

 Getting around in Santiago